 Please note: Once you have selected one or more entries as "matching", these entries are now kept in the match list throughout the session, even if you run a new search-match or restrainting operation, or if you swap patterns.

 If you are investigating a series of samples all containing the same phases, you can export the contents of the match list to a Match! answer set file once you have finished the analysis of the first sample.
-For all remaining samples, you can then simply select the matching phases by importing this answer set file e.g. right after you have imported the diffraction pattern (so there is no need to walk through the whole phase identification procedure again and again).
+For all remaining samples, you can then simply select the matching phases by importing this answer set file e.g. right after you have imported the diffraction pattern (so there is no need to walk through the whole phase analysis procedure again and again).

 In order to do so, you can either select the menu command "File/Import/Predefined phase selection", select the command "Import predefined selection" from the match list's context menu (which can be opened by pressing the right-mouse button), or simply by pressing the key combination <Ctrl+Shift+O> (<Cmd+Shift+O> on the Mac).
 You will be asked to select a Match! answer set file (*.mta) then.
 Afterwards, Match! will calculate the FoM and other parameters for the entries that are defined in the selected file, and finally add these entries to the list of matching phases on the right-hand side.